 Digital Twin Use Case: Softengi

-Softengi has developed a digital twin for a German company, namely a detailed 3D model of a deep drilling equipment in Mixed Reality for remote training, monitoring, and maintenance on the basis of CAD sketches.
-Softengi digital twins are highly accurate and adapted to mobile devices and tablets, as well as HoloLens.
-Moreover, due to Mixed Reality technology, Softengi digital twins are fully interactive, so that their users can manipulate and view them from every angle.
+Softengi has developed a digital twin for a German company, namely a detailed 3D model of deep drilling equipment in Mixed Reality for remote training, monitoring, and maintenance based on CAD sketches.
+Softengi digital twins are highly accurate and adapted to mobile devices, tablets, and HoloLens.
+Moreover, due to Mixed Reality technology, Softengi digital twins are fully interactive, so users can manipulate and view them from every angle.

-Applications of Digital Twin have found use in most industries, transforming the way businesses operate.
-With IoT sensors, XR capabilities, and AI-powered analytics, Digital Twin technology allows to preempt asset maintenance needs, reduce operational costs and asset downtime, and enhance overall business efficiency.
-Furthermore, Digital Twin allows to test “what-if” scenarios against business objectives enabling most accurate decisions possible.
+Applications of Digital Twin have found use in most industries, transforming how businesses operate.
+With IoT sensors, XR capabilities, and AI-powered analytics, Digital Twin technology can preempt asset maintenance needs, reduce operational costs and asset downtime, and enhance overall business efficiency.
+Furthermore, Digital Twin allows testing “what-if” scenarios against business objectives enabling the most accurate decisions possible.

 PEOPLE ALSO READ